codingforeveryone/READMEs/scope-and-hoisting.md

 	console.log(myName);
 }

-printName() // logs Biff Tannen
+printName(); // logs Biff Tannen

-console.log(myName) // logs Marty McFly
+console.log(myName); // logs Marty McFly
 ```

-Only inside of the function are we able to access the variable `Rodger Smith` as it is in the local scope of the `printName` function and not visible anywhere else but in the function.
+Only inside of the function are we able to access the value `Biff Tannen` as it is in the local scope of the `printName` function and not visible anywhere else but in the function.

 -